AnhThuongVo/DS-Binary-Tree/worksheet.md

-# 02/23 Worksheet: Binary Search Trees & AVL Trees
+# 10/02 Worksheet: Binary Search Trees & AVL Trees
-## Initial due date: *03/04 5pm*
+## Initial due date: *10/13*
-### Accepted as on time until 03/06 11:59pm
 Collaborators:

 Answer the below questions, and make sure that you commit to your own branch.
-When done, run your code through [the autograder](http://autograder.oxy.edu/) and make a pull request on github.
+When done make a pull request on github.
 Don't forget to tag @irabkina.
 Respond to my comments by making new commits to the same branch.

 **Be sure to complete the AVL Tree section of this worksheet *before* starting on P2.**